Sebastopol (mortar)

 Sebastopol was the name of a large artillery mortar commissioned by the Ethiopian Emperor Tewodros II (1818–1868).
 The name was taken from the Crimean town of Sevastopol, the site of a battle during the Crimean War.
 The mortar weighed approximately 6.7 tons, and was capable of firing off half-ton artillery rounds.

 In an attempt to speed up industrialisation, Tewodros had welcomed British and French officials and a group of German missionaries into his kingdom.
 In 1866, following a series of diplomatic misunderstandings and the king's increasingly erratic behaviour, all foreigners were taken prisoner.
 Tewodros ordered the artisan-missionaries, led by Theophilus Waldmeier, to construct a brass cannon capable of firing a 1000 lb cannon ball.
 It took seven months to construct and two furnace were built for the casting.
 When it was transported to Magdala a special road had to be built.
 At times 800 men were needed to move it; the 200 mile journey took six months.
 Meanwhile the British expedition to Abyssinia was sent to free the captives, which resulted in the Battle of Magdala.

-Although there are no records of the mortar being used in the battle it remains half-buried in the ground, on the plateau at Meqedela, near Amba Mariam.
+Although there are no records of the mortar being used in the battle it has remained half-buried in the ground, on the plateau at Meqedela, near Amba Mariam.
+Although recent photographic evidence from 2021 suggests that the mortar has been placed on a concrete platform and is no longer buried.
 A bronze replica has been cast and displayed in the centre of a roundabout at Tewodros Square, Churchill Avenue, Addis Ababa.